Robo-Project/RoboDemo/README.md

 # RoboDemo
-Requires robotframework and selenium to work
+~~Requires robotframework and selenium to work~~

+ Requires: docker-compose

+ To run:

+    docker-compose up